 The latter case is a first instance of the new braiding mentioned above, having to do with the structure group of the connections (e.g. if $G = \GL_n(\mb C)$ we can deform the noncoalescing eigenvalues of an $n$-by-$n$ diagonal matrix) and not with the motion of poles on the surface, nor with the deformation of the complex structure of the surface.
 In this simplest generic example, one can in fact switch to the classical tame case, with varying points on $\Sigma$, via the Fourier--Laplace transform (a.k.a.
 Harnad's duality~\cite{harnad_1994_dual_isomonodromic_deformations_and_moment_maps_to_loop_algebras}, cf.~\cite{boalch_2012_simply_laced_isomonodromy_systems}); however, this is not possible in general.

 Most of the current paper is concerned with studying fundamental groups of spaces carrying families of wild character varieties related to non-generic connections.
-We will show that going beyond the generic case leads to new ``multi-scale'' braiding phenomena, envisaged by previous authors over the last decade (see for example the conjectures in Ramis' talk~\cite{ramis_2012_talk_at_the_international_workshop_on_integrability_in_dynamical_systems_and_control}, slides n.~148/196).
+Going beyond the generic case leads to more complicated “multi-scale” braiding phenomena, the new braidings of~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}.
+Our goal is to describe very explicitly how these braidings look like, and in particular make precise the natural intuition that they can be viewed in terms of cabling of braids (an idea also mentioned in Ramis’ talk~\cite{ramis_2012_talk_at_the_international_workshop_on_integrability_in_dynamical_systems_and_control}, slides n.~148/196).
 This phenomenon is first visible when studying deformations of non-generic connections with poles of order three, as in~\cite{boalch_2012_simply_laced_isomonodromy_systems}, to which we will come back below.